 Indian family system has undergone drastic changes in response to the development in terms of industrialization, education, and urbanization.
 The following changes have been observed in the family system as follows:

-- Changes in family: Family which was a principal unit of production has been transformed in the consumption unit.
+- Changes in the family: Family which was a principal unit of production has been transformed in the consumption unit.
 Instead of all members working together in an integrated economic enterprise, a few male members go out of the home to earn the family’s living.
 These affected family relations.

 - Legislative measures: Prohibition of early marriage and fixing the minimum age of marriage by the child marriage Restraint Act, 1929, and the Hindu Marriage Act, 1955 have lengthened the period of education.
-Even other legislations such as the Widow Remarriage Act, 1856, Hindu Marriage Act, 1955, Hindu succession Act, 1956, all have modified inter personal relations within the family, the composition of the family and the stability of the joint family.
+Even other legislations such as the Widow Remarriage Act, 1856, Hindu Marriage Act, 1955, Hindu succession Act, 1956, all have modified interpersonal relations within the family, the composition of the family and the stability of the joint family.

-- Changes in marriage system: Changes in the age of marriage, freedom in mate-selection and change in the attitude towards marriage has diminished marriage is not very much considered a religious affair but only a social ceremony.
+- Changes in the marriage system: Changes in the age of marriage, freedom in mate-selection and change in the attitude towards marriage has diminished marriage is not very much considered a religious affair but only a social ceremony.
 Modern marriage does not symbolize the superior authority of the family head over other members.